maratbn/LoginRequirePress/loginrequirepress/readme.txt

 * Tested up to WordPress 4.9.8
 * Added notice that changing settings in the meta box will not persist until the post is updated.
 * Improved post filtering logic.
+* Now also masking post excerpts of login-protected posts from search results.

 = 1.2.0 =
 * Tested up to WordPress 4.6